aspenhan/destructive-multi-dimensional-reference-points/research-assessment.md

     2. Outlines the repo structure with file tree or similar

         -   [x] Objective attempt
-        -   [ ] Objective met
+        -   [x] Objective met
-        -   Grader comments:
+        -   Grader comments: Giving you the point, but note that your readme does not use markdown headings correctly.
+You should not add text styling (like bold or italics) to headings; the point of headings is that it is styled automatically by markdown.

 3.  integrate a GitHub repo with an R studio project, including .gitignore file